gerardbm/vimrc/README.md

 - PLT to PNG using Gnuplot (2D and 3D graphics).
 - POV to PNG using POV-Ray (3D ray tracer).

 This configuration is focused on programming in C/C++, Go, Rust, Haskell, Perl, Python, Ruby, PHP, Bash, JavaScript and web development in general, with HTML5 and CSS3.
-It's also a good configuration to write technical and academic papers with LaTex and markdown.
+It's also a good configuration to write technical and academic papers with LaTeX and markdown.

 **More specific information:**
 - [Keymaps](https://github.com/gerardbm/vimrc/blob/master/KEYMAPS.md)